See also our more detailed look at counterbalance valves and load control here.

 Please note that the fluid stiffness values have been reduced in our simulation to better demonstrate the potential problems when using different load control circuits.
 This can be seen in delays when lifting the cylinder and oscillations when it's stopped suddenly.
-The issues do appear in actual systems but are only a problem apart for highly dynamic or high accuracy control systems.
-Examples include:
+The issues do appear in actual systems but are so small that they are a problem, apart from in highly dynamic or high accuracy control systems.

 Hydraulic spool valves maintain clearances between the spool and bore to ensure there is no metal to metal contact and therefore the components do not wear out.
 Unfortunately, this benefit for the reliability does mean there will always be a small leak past the spool and all cylinders that are not supported will slowly fall the ground.
 Clearly, this is potentially dangerous and it is not permitted to lift by LOLER (The Lifting Operations Lifting Equipment Regulations) regulations to support loads with just a spool valve.